 Transaction Data Retention and At-Rest Protection

-Workato stores transaction related data for a limited period of time, in order to provide visibility into system activity, facilitate testing and debugging, allow re-running failed transactions, and to support long running transactions.
+Workato stores a log of transactions for a limited period of time, in order to provide visibility into system activity, facilitate testing and debugging, allow the re-running of failed transactions, and to support long running transactions.
 The maximum retention period varies by Workato plan and in some plans is configurable.
 In addition, Workato provides the capability to stream transaction logs to an external HTTPS endpoint, for longer-term retention and/or analysis.